mccurdyc/www/content/post/2019-04-02-kafka-summit.md

 the [Schedule Page](https://kafka-summit.org/kafka-summit-new-york-2019/schedule/).
 For more details about the event itself, visit the [Kafka Summity New York City 2019 Homepage](https://kafka-summit.org/events/kafka-summit-new-york-2019/).

-Finally, I will try to update the images of the slides with the actual slides when the slides are released and include links to the slides.

 The official videos and slides can be found [here](confluent.io/resources/kafka-summit-new-york-2019/).